improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 - If no header and no schema: synthetic names generated `Column1..N`.
 - Optional `GenerateColumnName` delegate `(rawHeaderCell, filePath, index, defaultName)` allows custom naming (e.g., sanitize, deduplicate).
 - Sampling: up to `SchemaInferenceSampleRows` (default 100 unless changed) records buffered for inference; beyond that streaming resumes.
-- Warnings: Anomalies in inference may emit `CsvSchemaInferenceWarning` (governed by `ErrorAction`). **Note: This warning is planned and not yet implemented.** Sinks should be designed to handle it as an ordinary error with that `errorType` in the future.

 ### 3.5 Type Inference & Field Conversion